james77777778/PaddleOCR-WebApp/README.md

 ## Description
 This project includes a web-based deployment for PaddleOCR in Windows10.

-The application powered by ONNXRuntime instead of PaddlePaddle because ONNXRuntime gets better supported.
+The application powered by ONNXRuntime instead of PaddlePaddle because ONNXRuntime is easier to compile by pyinstaller.

 ## Installation
 ```bash